controlwear/virtual-joystick-android/README.md

 joystick.setBackgroundSizeRatio(0.5);
 joystick.setButtonSizeRatio(0.1);
 ```

-_The background size is not working for a custom picture._

 #### FixedCenter or Not? (and auto re-center)
 If you don’t set up this parameter, it will be FixedCenter by default, which is the regular behavior.